emaranowski/emaranowski/README.md

 **Hi, I'm Erica**.
 I love elegant software that functions seamlessly for users and organizations.
 On the backend I'm experienced in Flask, SQLAlchemy, Express, and Sequelize, and on the frontend in React and Redux.
-Previously I worked in SPSS for 3+ years on data evaluation and engineering.
+Previously I worked for 3+ years in data evaluation and engineering using SPSS, a language similar to SQL and R.

 I thrive on designing cohesive and performant infrastructure.
 My background in data informs my attention to detail, organization, excellent documentation, and technical communication.